raganwald-deprecated/homoiconic/2008-10-30/thrush.markdown

 `Object#into` defines the Thrush as a method that takes a block, lambda, or anything that can become a block or lambda as its argument.
 There is another way to formulate a Thrush:

+	class Kernel
 	  def let it
 	    yield it
+	  end
 	end

 It's remarkably simple, so simple that it appears to be less useful than `#into`.
 The example above would look like this if we used `let`: